 Financial Statements (IFRS) & Reporting

 To monitor and analyze the financial position of your business, you need to have financial statements such as the balance sheet, profit & loss report, and cash flow statement.
-These documents are used internally to make future decisions and externally by lenders, creditors, or investors to evaluate your business's performance and health.
+These reports are used internally to make future decisions and externally by lenders, creditors, or investors to evaluate your business's performance and health.

 The balance sheet reveals everything that a company owns (assets) and owes (liabilities) along with the owners' equity.
 It demonstrates how a company utilizes its assets and reveals the overall health of your business at a specific point in time.
 The profit & loss report, also known as an income statement, focuses on the revenues earned and expenses incurred during a set period, revealing the company's ability to generate revenues and manage costs.
 The cash flow statement shows increases and decreases in cash during a specific timeframe and differentiates between changes in cash due to operating, financing, or investing activities.